orgspringkit/springkit/springweb-cors/README_en.md

 - cors.max-age

-  The item is CORS effective time.
-86400 is default value.
+  The item represents the CORS effective time, with 86400 being the default value.

 #### Internal Configuration
-It is always effective, and others can override it
+It is always effective, but it can be overridden by others.
-The content as:
+The content is:
 ```bash
 cors.allow-credentials=true
 cors.url=/*